awsdocs/amazon-eks-user-guide/doc_source/platform-versions.md

  New Amazon EKS platform versions don't introduce breaking changes or cause service interruptions\.

 **Note**
 Automatic upgrades of existing Amazon EKS platform versions are rolled out incrementally\.
-The rollout process might take some time\.
+The roll\-out process might take some time\.
 If you need the latest Amazon EKS platform version features immediately, you should create a new Amazon EKS cluster\.

 Clusters are always created with the latest available Amazon EKS platform version \(`eks.n`\) for the specified Kubernetes version\.
 If you update your cluster to a new Kubernetes minor version, your cluster receives the current Amazon EKS platform version for the Kubernetes minor version that you updated to\.